JordyAaldering/Big-Data/docs/assignment04.md

     ORDER BY count(type_2) DESC
 ```

-This gives us the following results, which tells us that Pokémon whose first type is Bug of Water have the most secondary types.
+This gives us the following results, which tells us that Pokémon whose first type is Bug or Water have the most secondary types.

 ![Dual type counts](https://raw.githubusercontent.com/JordyAaldering/Big-Data/master/Assignment04/images/dual-type-counts.png)